SFDO-Community-Sprints/summit-events-app-documentation/docs/development/testing-person-accounts.md

 1. Log in to your developer org (`login.salesforce.com`).
 2. Use the provided URL to install the package.
 3. Choose **Install for Admins Only**.
-4. Open the **Summit Events** app from the App Launcher.
+4. Open the Setup Menu and go to Installed Apps, verifying **Summit Events** has been installed.
-5. Confirm package components (tabs, objects) are present.

 ---

 ## 🛠 Step 2: App Setup